dequelabs/axe-core/doc/API.md

 ##### Context Parameter

-The context object can be passed one of the following:
+By default, axe.run will test the entire document.
+The context object is an optional parameter that can be used to specify which element should and which should not be tested.
+It can be passed one of the following:

 1. An element reference that represents the portion of the document that must be analyzed
 	* Example: To limit analysis to the `<div id="content">` element: `document.getElementById("content")`
+2. A NodeList such as returned by `document.querySelectorAll`.
-2. A CSS selector that selects the portion(s) of the document that must be analyzed.
+3. A CSS selector that selects the portion(s) of the document that must be analyzed.
 This includes:
 	*  A CSS selector as a class name  (e.g. `.classname`)
 	*  A CSS selector as a node name (e.g. `div`)
 	*  A CSS selector of an element id (e.g. `#tag`)
-3. An include-exclude object (see below)
+4. An include-exclude object (see below)

 ###### Include-Exclude Object